emonnaja/Indonesian-IPTV/README.md

 * The use of this playlist is only for personal or family use within one household.
 * Several channels use my CDN and firewall services for security and convenience when watching TV.
 * This is a live tv playlist selected for OTT Player app only (you can find it in Play Store but i don't know is that available in App Store).
-* Some tv channels use DRM, maybe the channel cannot be played (usually stuck loading) because your device does not support DRM.
+* Some tv channels use DRM, maybe the channel cannot be played (usually stuck loading or blank) because your device does not support DRM.
 * I cannot guarantee that all available television channels will be accessible at all times and do not guarantee that the broadcast sources provided are safe from malware threats that can damage your device.
 * licensed live television service providers are [DENS.TV](https://www.dens.tv/tv-local), [Vidio](https://vidio.com/live), [VISION+](https://www.visionplus.id/webclient/#/live), [IndiHomeTV](https://www.indihometv.com/livetv), [CubMu](https://www.cubmu.com/), and [MAXStream](https://maxstream.tv/tv-channels) (subscriptions are required for some channels).
 * If you are a content provider and know that the channel you provide is on this list and would like me to remove it, please send me a message via Telegram.